webdiscus/pug-loader/README.md

 ---

 <a id="embed-filters" name="embed-filters" href="#embed-filters"></a>
-## Embedded filters
+## Built-in filters

-The goal of embedded filters is to use most useful lightweight filters without installation.
+The goal of built-in filters is to use most useful lightweight filters without installation.
-The embedded filters are [custom filters](https://pugjs.org/langucage/filters.html#custom-filters) that are collected in [one place](https://github.com/webdiscus/pug-loader/tree/master/src/filters).
+The built-in filters are [custom filters](https://pugjs.org/langucage/filters.html#custom-filters) that are collected in [one place](https://github.com/webdiscus/pug-loader/tree/master/src/filters).
 These filters can be simply enabled via an option.\
 See the complete information on the [pug filter](https://webdiscus.github.io/pug-loader/pug-filters/) site and in the [sources](https://github.com/webdiscus/pug-loader/tree/master/examples/pug-filters).

-Defaults all embedded filters are disabled.
+Defaults all built-in filters are disabled.
 Enable only filters used in your Pug templates.

 <a id="filter-escape" name="filter-escape" href="#filter-escape"></a>
 ### `:escape`